A No-Lawyer Guide to Selling Land

 What documents are needed to sell land privately?

-- Land Sale Agreement: This document outlines the terms and conditions on which the buyer and seller agree.
-It should include the acquisition price, closing date, and unique terms.
+• Land Sale Agreement: This document outlines the terms to which the buyer and seller agree.
+Include the sale price, the closing date, and any special terms.

 Where can I find and verify land title records?

-Checking land title records is an essential part of selling land by yourself.
+Pulling the land title records is a big part of selling land on your own.
 A thorough title search confirms that the property has no outstanding claims.

 How do I confirm property boundaries and legal descriptions?

-Getting clear on property boundaries and legal descriptions helps prevent disputes later on.
-This usually involves a few steps.
+Getting clear on your property boundaries and legal descriptions prevents disputes later.
+It takes a few steps.

-- Property Survey: Employ a qualified surveyor to create a thorough property boundary map.
+• Property Survey: Hire a licensed surveyor to draw a complete property boundary survey.

 Determining Your Land’s Fair Market Value